ipaleka/algodjango/media/blog-post.md

 {% endblock %}
 ```

-We're going to use this `base.html` in all of our templates in this tutorial.
+We're going to use this `base.html` in all of our templates in this project.
 In short, based on the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and with the help of the [Django template system](https://docs.djangoproject.com/en/3.2/topics/templates/), our templates will share the same HTML page headers and the navigation bar.
 As you might have already guessed from these templates, we *extend* the base template and change the defined *blocks* of data in the derived templates.

 In the index template, we loop through the context's `accounts` - the value we provided to the template in our index view.
 For each account, we create an unordered list item with a link to that account's detail page (a template we haven't created yet).

 ## CSS styling

 We need to do one more thing before we point our browser to the index page - improve the aesthetic of our pages!
-This part is optional and it won't change the tutorial's functionality, but maybe it will help you in configuring your future Django-based Algorand's projects.
+This part is optional and it won't change the project's functionality, but maybe it will help you in configuring your future Django-based Algorand's projects.

 As you can see from the `base.html` template, the CSS for our site is located in the `style.css` file.
 The default placement for the [static files](https://docs.djangoproject.com/en/3.2/howto/static-files/) in Django projects is similar to templates: